DandiWong/TradingAgents/README.md

 ### CLI Configuration

-Use the CLI to configure providers and models:
+Use the interactive CLI to configure providers and models:

 ```bash
 # Launch the interactive CLI